scottii333/Leonexia-Company/README.md

-Leonhwa – Web, AI & Cloud Solutions
+Leonexia – Web, AI & Cloud Solutions

-Welcome to the official website for Leonhwa, a technology company based in the Philippines.
+Welcome to the official website for Leonexia, a technology company based in the Philippines.
 We help businesses grow by providing modern digital solutions:

 🌐 Web Development in the Philippines – fast, scalable, and user-friendly websites